Locally conformally product structures on solvmanifolds: Constructions of LCP structures

-It turns out that the direct product of a metric Lie algebra with LCP structure with an arbitrary metric Lie algebra (which is LCP by Proposition \ref{pro:direct}) is in some sense a special case of amalgamated product.
+It turns out that the direct product of an LCP Lie algebra with an arbitrary metric Lie algebra (which is LCP by Proposition \ref{pro:direct}) is in some sense a special case of amalgamated product.